Trains in Germany

 If you are trying to travel on a budget, there are several ways that you can secure cheap train tickets from Munich to Paris.
 Try to be as flexible as possible with your travel dates, as this will make it easier for you to find low cost voyages.
 Booking in advance is also an easy way to find cheap train tickets, as prices tend to rise the closer it gets to the departure date.
 If you are a student or a senior traveler, you may also be eligible for discounts on your booking.

-The information above was last checked on 9/26/21.
-Remember to review the latest COVID-19 travel safety regulations for your train to Paris from Munich as this information can change.
+The above information was last checked on 1/19/22.
+Remember to check the latest COVID-19 travel safety regulations for your train to Paris from Munich closer to your date of departure here

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/26/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Munich from Paris.
+Last checked on 1/19/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Munich from Paris here.

-When taking a train from Munich, you have a couple of train stations you can depart from including München Hbf, München Hackerbrücke and München Marienplatz.
-When you arrive in Paris, your train can arrive in train stations including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.
+Some of the Munich train stations to Paris you can start your journey from include München Hbf, München Hackerbrücke and München Marienplatz.
+Similarly, some of the arrival train stations in Paris include Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.

-Omio customers traveling this route book their trains from München Hbf to Paris Gare de Lyon.
+When traveling this route, Omio customers are departing most frequently from München Hbf and arriving in Paris Gare de Lyon.

 Here are some other resources that might have the information you need